Summary: How much does it cost to build a house in Tennessee and finish the basement? How do you add a basement entrance door?

 Because so many people want to know the cost of a finishing a basement, I am including that as an option in this cost to build a house example.
 You will be amazed at how much the cost per square foot of the entire house drops when you add the basement area!

 In order for a basement to be considered habitable space it must have two (2) means of ingress and egress.
-This can be accomplished with doors, as in a walkout basement (which requires a sloping lot), or with large windows, or with an “emergency basement door”.
+This can be accomplished with doors, as in a walkout basement (which requires a sloping lot), or with large windows, or with an emergency basement door.
 (See below)

-Now, on with this attractive home from America’s Best House Plans.
+Here is an attractive home from America’s Best House Plans.

-The sumptuous master suite includes a double tray ceiling, a sitting area, a large walk-in closet, and luxurious bath.
+The master suite includes a double tray ceiling, a sitting area, a large walk-in closet, and luxurious bath.
 The 14’-3” x 22’-6” country kitchen is open to the vaulted family room.
 A French door leads to the vaulted screened porch.
 The patio or deck is accessible from both the screened porch and master bedroom.
 The dining room is adorned with a decorative round column and tray ceiling.
 Bedrooms two and three each feature walk-in closets and individual baths.

-Square Footage: 2,097 sq. ft.
+Heated Area: 2,097 sq. ft.

-First Floor: 2,097 sq. ft.
+Unfinished Basement (Foundation): 2,097 sq. ft.

-Bonus Room: 452 sq. ft.
+Unfinished Bonus Room: 452 sq. ft.

-To estimate cost I’ll use the cost estimating software of the Cost to Build Calculator found on my Getting Started page.
-I used “Minimum Standard" quality throughout the process along with the choice for an unfinished basement foundation.
+To estimate cost I’ll use the cost estimating software found on my Getting Started page.
+I used “Average Standard Quality” (Class #5) for the estimating process along with the choice for an unfinished basement foundation.

-If the basement is on flat land, you will need an “Emergency Basement Door”
+If the basement is on flat land, you will need at least one Emergency Basement Door.